MichaelSiehl/Atomic_Subroutines--How_the_Parallel_Codes_may_look_like--Part_1/README.md

 ```

 # The Parallel Logic Codes to restore segment ordering (executed on images 2, 3, and 4 for this example)
+The following parallel logic codes are responsible to restore segment ordering and get executed on those coarray images (i.e. the group of images) that shall experience the restoring.

+The first procedure will signal to the remote image (image 1) that this image is now in state 'WaitForSegmentSychronization'.
+That is the code executed between the logical code sections (1) and (2) of the OOOPimsc_SynchronizeTheInvolvedImages_CA procedure (see above):

 ```fortran
 subroutine OOOPimsc_Start_SegmentSynchronization_CA (Object_CA, intSetFromImageNumber)